fleaflet/flutter_map/README.md

+> CAUTION: IF EDITING DOCUMENTATION, NOTE THAT <github.com/fleaflet/flutter_map/pull/992> IS BASED OFF 'fix-merge-conflicts' BRANCH
+> WORK THERE WHEN POSSIBLE

 # flutter_map

 A versatile mapping package for Flutter, based off of ['leaflet.js'](https://leafletjs.com/).
 Simple and easy to learn, yet completely customizable and configurable, it's the best choice for mapping in your Flutter app.